Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 type(station_names)
 ```

 Here we have a list of 4 station name values in a list called `station_names`.
-As you can see, the `type()` function recognizes this as a list.
+As you can see, the `type()` function recognizes this as a `list`.
 Lists can be created using the square brackets `[` and `]`, with commas separating the values in the list.

 ### Index values

-To access an individual value in the list we need to use an {term}`index` value.
+To access an individual value in a list we need to use an {term}`index` value.
 An index value is a number that refers to a given position in the list.
-Let’s check out the first value in our list as an example by printing out `station_names[1]`:
+Let's check out the first value in our `list` as an example by printing out `station_names[1]`:

 ```python
 station_names[1]
 ```

 Wait, what?
 This is the second value in the list we’ve created, what is wrong?
 As it turns out, Python (and many other programming languages) start values stored in collections with the index value `0`.
-Thus, to get the value for the first item in the list, we must use index `0`.
+Thus, to get the value for the first item in a list, we must use index `0`.
 Let's print out the value at index `0` of `station_names`.

 ```python
 station_names[0]